borg286/minecraft2/README.md

 The Fan[?] is an easy way to push mobs down a long drop.
 They only require a lever to power.
 Hoppers collect drops just as well as they did before.
 Filtering is much easier than vanilla.
 Creating a large platform is easy with Builder Wands.

 ### Mid-game mob grinder

+While spelunking you'll encounter spawners.
+Placing a torch on top will prevent it from working.
+You can take the spawner with a cardboard box[Mekanism].
+To make one you’ll need one of the following based on the tech you’ve built up

+* Carpenter[Forestry]

+* Precision Sawmill[Mekanism]

+* Sawmill[Tech Reborn]

+* Sawmill[Thermal Expansion]

+A mob grinding room should be X by Y big so that spawns don't appear outside the room.

+Get a Mob Crusher[Industrial Foregoing] as it is the cheapest of all the grinder options.

+If you want more safety keeping up your grinder you can upgrade the spawners to Resturbed[Extra Utilities 2], which disable them with a redstone signal.

+Often mobs will drop damaged weapons and odd items.
+The Reinforced Servo[Thermal Dynamics] allows easy whitelisting items and ignoring the damage data.
+Pipe these crappy items into a trash can, leaving the rest for you to reap later.

+If you want to see into your grinder get Dark Glass[Extra Utilities 2] to let you see through, but not letting light in.

 ### Wither grinder